BloomTech-Labs/human-rights-first-ds-c/README.md

 We used Docker for ease of use when dealing with environmental dependancies

-## Other Scripts
+## Scripts

 🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
-    * start - starts the production server after a build is created
+    Get AWS credentials

+    Get your AWS access keys

+    Install AWS Command Line Interface

+    * aws configure -> configures AWS CLI
+    * pip install pipx -> installs pipx
+    * pipx install awsebcli -> installs AWS Elastic BeanStalk CLI

+    Follow AWS EB docs: Use Docker to build the image locally, test it locally, then push it to Docker Hub

+    * docker build -f project/Dockerfile -t YOUR-DOCKER-HUB-ID/YOUR-IMAGE-NAME ./project
+    * docker login
+    * docker push YOUR-DOCKER-HUB-ID/YOUR-IMAGE-NAME

+    Edit the image name in Dockerrun.aws.json then replace YOUR-DOCKER-HUB-ID/YOUR-IMAGE-NAME with your values

+    Then use the EB CLI:

-    * typecheck - runs the TypeScript compiler
+    * git add --all -> runs the TypeScript compiler
-    * build - creates a build of the application
+    * git commit -m "Your commit message" -> creates a build of the application
-    * start - starts the production server after a build is created
+    * eb init -p docker YOUR-APP-NAME --region us-east-1 -> starts the production server after a build is created

-    * typecheck - runs the TypeScript compiler
+    * eb create YOUR-APP-NAME -> runs the TypeScript compiler
-    * build - creates a build of the application
+    * eb open -> creates a build of the application
-    * start - starts the production server after a build is created

-    * typecheck - runs the TypeScript compiler
+    Then use AWS Route 53 to set up a domain name with HTTPS for your DS API

+    Redeploy:

+    * git commit ...
-    * build - creates a build of the application
+    * docker build ...
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * docker push ...
+    * eb deploy
+    * eb open

 # Contributing